 The relief after the delivery is over can quickly be replaced by apprehension.
 Perhaps you do not know if your baby is healthy or what tests the nurses or doctors might be performing.
 The key is understanding these postpartum tests and the post-delivery process.

-To learn more about newborn care and development, take a look at the links on the next page
+To learn more about newborn care and development, take a look at the links below

 ABOUT THE AUTHOR